-During fiscal 2014, the executive officers were eligible for non-equity-based incentive compensation if the maximum payout of 120 percent of target was achieved as follows: Chief Executive Officer - 75 percent of base salary, Chairman of the Board of Directors - 30 percent of base salary, and all other Named Executives Officers - 55 percent of their base salary.
-The Company's performance was less than the threshold for variable compensation in fiscal years 2012 and 2011, and no payout was made for those years.
-For fiscal 2013, a payout of approximately 40 percent was paid out.
-For fiscal 2014, the operating margin resulted in a non-equity-based incentive compensation payout of approximately 47 percent of the target or 39 percent of the maximum payouts.
+During fiscal 2016, the Named Executive Officers were eligible for non-equity-based incentive compensation if the maximum payout of 120 percent of target was achieved as follows: Chief Executive Officer - 67 percent of his base salary; Chief Financial Officer - 46 percent of her salary; Vice President and Secretary - 42 percent of her base salary; and all other Named Executives Officers - 54 percent of their base salaries.
+For fiscal 2014, a payout of approximately 47 percent was made.
+For fiscal 2015, a payout of approximately 26 percent was made.
+For fiscal 2016, there was no non-equity-based incentive compensation paid out to any Named Executive Officer.